Last updated on August 17th, 2023 at 08:29 pm

 Agba’s love and interest in education were further showed when he acquired two Masters Degrees in Business Administration: first from the University of Benin, specializing in Management and second M.Sc. from the Arizona State University, USA, specializing in Supply Chain Management.

 Agba is a man with a wealth of experience and has worked in numerous private and public organizations.
-It is no surprise going by his qualifications and work experience over the years he has gathered a wealth of experience which has earned him the present ministerial position.
+It is no surprise going by his qualifications and work experience over the years he has gathered a wealth of experience which had earned him a ministerial position.

 His career kicked off with Pegasus Industries and after working some years with the organization, he later worked with Super Engineering.